nazime1/Principles-of-Software/docs/specs.md

 The `requires` clause is critical in PSoft Specifications.
 If the client fails to provide preconditions, then the method can do anything it wants -- even throw an exception or return an object of the wrong type.
 It is important to double-check the `requires` clause in method implementation.
 Checking preconditions makes implementation more robust, provides feedback to the client, and avoids silent errors.
 It is not always necessary to check the preconditions of private methods since those are not client-facing and should be compliant with specifications by default.
 However, if the method is public, preconditions should be checked unless such a check is computationally expensive.

 **Java Modeling Language (JML)** is another important specification convention;  Javadocs and PSoft specifications are not "machine-checkable" languages, whereas JML is.
-JML is <span style="color:blue;">a formal specification language built on Hoare logic</span>.
+JML is <span style="color:#0091ff;">a formal specification language built on Hoare logic</span>.
 The end goal of JML is automatic verification.
 Here is an example of a binary search implementation with JML specs, adapted from the OpenJML Tutorial:

     public class BinarySearch {
         //@ requires sortedArray != null && 0 < sortedArray.length < Integer.MAX_VALUE;